AdaCore/spark2014/lrm/source/introduction.rst

 a number of application domains and standards, from server-class high-assurance systems to embedded, hard real-time, critical systems.

-A major feature of |SPARK| is the support of a mixture of test and proof which facilitates the use of unit proof in place of unit testing; an approach now formalized in DO-178C and the DO-333 formal methods supplement.
+A major feature of |SPARK| is the support for a mixture of proof and other verification methods such as testing, which facilitates the use of unit proof in place of unit testing; an approach now formalized in DO-178C and the DO-333 formal methods supplement.
 Certain units may be formally proven and other units validated through